 The intention of the Act is that all people are given the highest level of health and safety protection from hazards arising from work, so far as is reasonably practicable.
 Health and safety includes psychological health, meaning that PCBUs must do all that is reasonably practicable to eliminate or control risks that exist in the workplace that could reasonably result in the psychological injury of a worker.

-The term ‘reasonably practicable’ means what could reasonably be done at a particular time to ensure health and safety measures were in place.
+The term ‘reasonably practicable’ means what could reasonably be done at a particular time to ensure health and safety measures were in place and to understand the legal consequences, for this you can contact the injury lawyers in DC for the best services.

 In determining what is reasonably practicable, there is a requirement to weigh up all relevant matters including: